Long time no see, foodie bloggers and foodie browsers!

 Let me know if you try another variation and how you liked it!

-A good muffin is always a fantastic recipe to keep on hand for parties, celebrations (add a few extra ingredients and you’ve got a cake/cupcakes!), and breakfast crowd-pleasers.
+A good muffin is always a fantastic recipe to keep on hand for parties, celebrations (add a few extra ingredients and you’ve got a cake/cupcakes), and breakfast champions.

 Here’s to a new year full of life, fun, and MORE RECIPES!